 The best relationships with writers are based on mutual trust in:

-Ask for a portfolio of published articles, and run a test article.
+Ask for a portfolio of published articles, and pay them for a test article, or create short content writing tasks that you can use.

 Many traditional marketing agencies offer content marketing services as part of an SEO package.